Pius171/Unihiker-Edge-Impulse/README.md

-# Unihiker-Edge-Impulse-Gesture-Recognition
+# Unihiker-Edge-Impulse
-A gesture recognition machine learning model trained using edge impulse, deployed to unihiker.
+## How to connect Unihiker to Edge Impulse